renpy/renpy/sphinx/source/udd.rst

 section :ref:`sprites <sprites>`, which describes a higher-level way of accomplishing many of the same things.)

-creator-defined displayables are programmed entirely in Python, and we encourage you to have a reasonable degree of skill at object-oriented Python programming before you begin creating one.
+Creator-defined displayables are programmed entirely in Python, and we encourage you to have a reasonable degree of skill at object-oriented Python programming before you begin creating one.